AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 You can add additional fields to this display by selecting ![the filter attribute icon](../images/ui/overview/filter-attribute.png).
 These additional fields include breakdown, evaluation method, and job ID.

-If breakdown is selected, the display shows a bar graph outlining the percentage of profiles that belong to each of the following calculated profile statuses: [!UICONTROL Realized], [!UICONTROL Existing], and [!UICONTROL Exiting].
+If breakdown is selected, the display shows a bar graph outlining the percentage of profiles that belong to each of the following calculated profile statuses: [!UICONTROL Realized] and [!UICONTROL Exiting].
 Additionally, the breakdown shown on the [!UICONTROL Browse] tab is the most accurate breakdown of the segment status.
 If this number differs with what is stated on the [!UICONTROL Overview] tab, you should use the numbers on the [!UICONTROL Browse] tab as the correct source of information, since the [!UICONTROL Overview] tab numbers only update once per day.

 | Status | Description |
 | ------ | ----------- |